CristiCriss17G/pg_actions/README.md

   create     Create a database
   delete     Delete a database
   update     Update a database
-  extension  Manipulate extensions on a database help       Print this message or the help of the given subcommand(s)
+  extension  Manipulate extensions on a database [aliases: ext] help       Print this message or the help of the given subcommand(s)

 Options: